HBPMedical/specifications/content/data-capture/mip_de_identification_strategy.md

 - Quote all text fields.
 Problems appear if some text fields contains the separator characters or new lines.
 - Follow a unique and well-defined pattern for dates, such as dd/MM/yyyy (any pattern is acceptable).
 - Enter only one type of data per column (either numerical, date, text, etc.)
-- If possible, leave the field empty for null values (i.e. two separators without any character in between ',,').
+- If possible, leave the field empty for null values (i.e. two separators without any character in between, such as ',,' if the comma is used as separator).
 If other tags are used for null values, inform the MIP de-identification contact.
 - Use the unicode file encoding UTF-8.
 If another encoding is used, inform the MIP de-identification contact.